 Fibonacci Retracements are also used in conjunction with price analysis and trendlines to find areas the price is likely to pull back to.

-In the case of a downtrend, stop loss orders are placed just above the high of the last pullback.
-In an uptrend, the stop loss is placed just below the low of the last pullback.
+In the case of a downtrend, stop loss orders are placed just above the high of the current pullback.
+In an uptrend, the stop loss is placed just below the low of the current pullback.
+We can use the high and the low of the current pullback because we are entering once the price starts moving back in the trending direction.

 Drawing Trend Channels

-Using Fibonacci Extensions can also be quite valuable in determining exit points, as the extension levels are drawn based on recent price action.
+Using Fibonacci Extensions can also be used to determine exit points, as the extension levels are drawn based on recent price action.

 How to Use Trendlines in Trading – TakeAways